-Thanks to Mother Nature (and 90% snowmaking coverage) all trails were open on the last weekend in March.
+Thanks to Mother Nature (and 90% snowmaking coverage) all trails were open on our last ski trip of the season on the last weekend in March.
 With three peaks, 485 skiable acres, and 39 miles of skiing, that was more terrain than we could cover in two days.
 But we tried.

 Multiple chair lifts, some faster than others, and a high-speed 8-person gondola to the top of Mount Mansfield ensured that even on a busy event weekend there was virtually no wait in lift lines.
 And that I skied more runs than my muscles could comfortably handle.

 About Stowe Ski Resort

 Located in the heart of Vermont’s Green Mountains, Stowe Ski Resort is a premier winter destination for skiers and snowboarders alike.
 With over 40 trails, 12 lifts, and a 2,360-foot vertical drop, Stowe offers a variety of terrain for all levels of skiers, from beginners to experts.
 But Stowe is more than just a ski resort – it’s a winter wonderland that offers something for everyone, from stunning natural beauty to world-class dining and shopping.